Before starting your own business it’s important to ask yourself a number of questions. Not least of which is why are you going into business?

 It’s a bit cliché and you’ve probably heard it a million times, but to have an edge in business you need a USP or Unique Selling Proposition.
 If you cannot do something different from the competition, how do you hope to stop your potential customers from going elsewhere.
 You need an edge, even if it’s simply putting a twist on an already common product or coming up with a unique marketing strategy.
 Knowing what your USP is and getting it in your business plan will help your business succeed from day one.
 Investors will be far more willing to help your business knowing you have a visible edge over the competition.

 - How will you finance your business start-up?

 This is the one thing many businesses struggle with.
 Getting a business started obviously requires a finance injection from one source or another.
 Many entrepreneurs are unsure where to acquire finance, how to go about it or find themselves turned down at every corner.
-Take a look at our article “Business Finance – Top 10 ways to fund your new business” for a few hints and tips on getting finance for your new business.

 - What business structure will you use?

 Have you given any thought to the business structure you are planning to use?
 Your chosen industry and personal position might have an influence on your choice.
 The advantages of a limited company often make it the most common choice for starting a new business, but there are plenty of others as well.
 Some people might choose to form a limited liability partnership.
 Whatever your choice, it’s important to give some careful thought to the benefits and the laws that will apply to you, before getting started.